 This Easy Bisquick Breakfast Casserole with Sausage is always a crowd-pleaser and SO easy to make!
-Sausage, eggs, cheese, and Bisquick baking mix are combined to make this super simple casserole that’s perfect for breakfast or brunch.
-It can be easily made ahead the day before, too for a stress-free morning!
+Sausage, eggs, cheese and Bisquick baking mix are combined to make this super simple casserole that’s perfect for breakfast or brunch.
+It can be easily be made ahead the day before, too for a stress-free morning!

 When you have overnight guests, feeding a crowd, or just need an EASY breakfast recipe that everyone loves, this easy breakfast casserole recipe is the answer!
-Made with eggs, sausage, Bisquick, and of course, plenty of cheese, this casserole will be a crowd-pleaser!
+Made with eggs, sausage, Bisquick and of course, plenty of cheese, this casserole will be a crowd-pleaser!

 Need more yummy breakfast recipes?!
 Try these amazing Hawaiian Roll Breakfast Sliders!
 Want something sweet?
 This Granny Cake and this EASY Bisquick Coffee Cake are both amazing for breakfast!!!

-- Can easily be made ahead the day before for a stress-free morning!
+• Can EASILY BE MADE AHEAD the day before for a stress-free morning!

-- Leftovers are great the next day and this casserole freezes well, too!
+• LEFTOVERS ARE GREAT the next day and this casserole FREEZES WELL, too!

 RECIPE INGREDIENTS